What constitutes a portable barricade?

 Other times that you would use a barricade is to detour traffic around an accident.
 Some roads may be blocked if an accident has occurred.
 This can be a car accident involving two vehicles or even a single overturned truck.
 Barricades are also used in smaller situations.
 You can find barricades at schools, stores, hotels, hospitals, and especially parking garages.
 Traffic needs to be controlled in numerous places.
 Schools have to be able to regulate traffic to provide safety for the drivers, but more importantly, they need barricades to protect the school children.
 Also, without barricades in a parking garage, there may be people entering wrong areas causing confusion and danger amongst other drivers.

 When it comes down to it, barricades were created to control traffic.
 Through this control you can find safety while driving in all places, not just a road.
 Understanding the meaning of the stripes on the barricade and being vigilant while operating your vehicle will create a safe and enjoyable driving experience.
 Whether you are an owner of a business or a construction crew.
 Capitol Barricade has the knowledge and expertise to help you.
 They have every barricade to fit your needs.
-It does not matter whether it is a small barricade for a parking garage or a large barricade for a freeway, they can help you.
+It does not matter whether it is a small barricade for a parking garage or a large barricade for a freeway, we can help you.
+Contact us today!